Graduateshotline

 Grading Systems Around the World

 The grading systems for academic excellence are different in different countries.
 The most commonly used systems include the calculation of percentages, GPAs, and even CGPAs.
-Candidates can receive both grades in the form of alphabets or numbers ranging from A to F or 1 to 6 respectively.
-While the evaluation methods vary from country to country and even institution to institution, there are international standards that have been set in place for comparing the grading systems from different parts of the world.
+Candidates can receive grades in alphabets or numbers ranging from A to F or 1 to 6, respectively.
+While the evaluation methods vary from country to country and even institution to institution, international standards have been set in place for comparing the grading systems from different parts of the world.

-The calculation of a GPA remains similar in most institutions but at the same time, their scale can range from 0-4 like in the US to 0-10 in other countries or even 0-5.
-In such cases, it is important for candidates to convert their GPA from the scale it is into the scale used in the country they are applying to.
+The calculation of a GPA remains similar in most institutions, but at the same time, their scale can range from 0-4, like in the US, to 0-10 in other countries or even 0-5.
+In such cases, candidates need to convert their GPA from the scale it is into the scale used in the country they are applying to.

 Converting GPA to the US Scale

-Due to the inherent difference in the systems of evaluation across institutions in the world, some universities may ask for a detailed method of evaluation of the scores with their scales.
+Due to the inherent difference in the systems of evaluation across institutions in the world, some universities may ask for a detailed method of evaluating the scores with their scales.
 In such cases, it is important to consult the Registrar or the controller of the examination of the University the candidate has studied in for an official evaluation to be included along with the transcripts.
-It is recommended that candidates send their rank certificate/official average score of class/toppers grades etc. to ease the difference between GPA and the system they have been part of.
+It is recommended that candidates send their rank certificate/official average score of class/toppers grades, etc., to ease the difference between GPA and the system they have been part of.

-Candidates who wish to convert their GPA into the US equivalent will be able to do so by following the links.
+Candidates who wish to convert their GPA into the US equivalent can do so by following the links.

 Sending GPA Score to Universities

 GPA is one of the most important factors to get admission to a good college.
 A higher GPA with an above-average GRE/SAT score can get candidates into the top 50 colleges.
-Having a class rank can get the candidate in one of the top 20 colleges in the country.
-GPA is a clear indication of one’s academic record proving that the candidate has the ability to perform well in academics.
-This is also true since examinations like the GRE and SAT/ACT does not assess one’s academic skills though it is often assumed that candidates who score high in GRE or SAT will also have a high GPA.
-For Undergraduate students, the courses they have taken, their GPA, and class rank along with SAT/ACT scores are quite important.
+Having a class rank can get the candidate into one of the top 20 colleges in the country.
+A GPA indicates one’s academic record, proving the candidate can perform well academically.
+This is also true since examinations like the GRE and SAT/ACT do not assess one’s academic skills though it is often assumed that candidates who score high in GRE or SAT will also have a high GPA.
+For Undergraduate students, the courses they have taken, their GPA, class rank, and SAT/ACT scores are quite important.

 Most universities have a minimum Undergraduate GPA requirement of at least 3/4 for admission to a graduate program.
-The minimum requirement for PhD. is much more than 3/4.
-But evaluation of GPA might vary for international students.
+The minimum requirement for a PhD. is much more than 3/4.
+However, evaluation of GPA might vary for international students.
 Also, the GPA is not the only criterion for admission.
-Candidates with a low GPA will also be able to enter good universities as long as other parts of their college application remain top-notch.
+Candidates with a low GPA will also be able to enter good universities if other parts of their college application remain top-notch.

 Getting in...